Matheusbafutto/reactnd-project-myreads-starter/README.md

 # myReads
 ## Intro
-This project my implementation of Udacity's first module project myReads.
+This project my implementation of the Udacity module React Fundamentals final project [myReads](https://github.com/udacity/reactnd-project-myreads-starter).
 MyReads is a basic webapp for managing your books.
 You can add books by searching them within your server and place them anywhere among the bookshelves 'Currently Reading', 'Want To Read' and 'Read'.

 ## Motivation
 I am addicted to growth and self improvement.
 That means I constantly have a big pile of books with varying subjects I would like to read.
 Managing my reads on these books was a constant pain to me, so I've built a tool that helps manage my book list.